Monodromy groups of polynomials of composition length 2: Exceptional monodromy groups of -step decomposable polynomials with small kernel

 In all but the first line of the table, $\Mon(f)$ is nonsolvable; moreover, in all cases one has $h\sim X^2$, $h \sim X^3$ or $h\sim T_3$.
-We furthermore keep track of whether the group extension over the kernel $\ker(\Mon(f)\to\Mon(g))$ is split or not, and whenever possible give the precise label of $\Mon(f)$ in Magma's transitive group database (since. e.g., this information is needed in case of isomorphism $\Mon(f)\cong \Mon(g)\times \Mon(h)$, in order to exclude the presence of a Ritt move (see Proposition \ref{prop:rittimpldiag})).
-Note that the groups $\Mon(f)$ of the largest occurring degree $62$ are currently not in the scope of the transitive group database, although they may be uniquely identified by the fact that there is only a single conjugacy class of transitive subgroups of $C_2\wr PSL_5(2)$ of each indicated type.
+We furthermore keep track of whether the group extension $\Mon(f)\to\Mon(g)$ is split or not, and whenever possible give the precise label of $\Mon(f)$ in Magma's transitive group database (since, e.g., this information is needed in case of isomorphism $\Mon(f)\cong \Mon(g)\times \Mon(h)$, in order to exclude the presence of a Ritt move in Proposition \ref{prop:rittimpldiag}).
+Note that the groups $\Mon(f)$ of the largest occurring degree $62$ are currently not in the scope of the transitive group database, although they may be uniquely identified by the fact that there is only a single conjugacy class of transitive subgroups of $C_2\wr \PSL_5(2)$ of each indicated type.
 We also note that, due to the explicitly known polynomials with exceptional nonsolvable monodromy groups (e.g., \cite{Mul2}, \cite{CC}, \cite{Elkies}) and due to the fact that only very specific ramification types can yield the monodromy groups in Table \ref{table:sporcases}, it is in principle possible to compute all polynomials giving rise to these monodromy groups, although the calculations would be very tedious.
-We only mention, as a sample result, that the case $\Mon(f) = 15T15\cong C_3\times A_5$ occurs exactly for $f=g\circ h$ linearly equivalent to $(X^3(X^2+5X+40))\circ (X^3+\alpha)$ with $\alpha$ a root of $X^2+5X+40$.
-Indeed, the only way to produce this monodromy group is to compose the $A_5$-polynomial with ramification type $([5], [3.1^2], [2^2.1])$ with $X^3$ in such a way that the branch point $0$ of $X^3$ is one of the special points over the $[3.1^2]$ branch point.
+We mention, as a sample result, that the case $\Mon(f) = 15T15\cong C_3\times A_5$ occurs exactly for $f=g\circ h$ linearly equivalent to $(X^3(X^2+5X+40))\circ (X^3+\alpha)$ with $\alpha$ a root of $X^2+5X+40$.
+Indeed, the only way to produce this monodromy group is to compose the $A_5$-polynomial with ramification type $([5], [3,1^2], [2^2,1])$ with $X^3$ in such a way that the branch point $0$ of $X^3$ is one of the special points over the $[3,1^2]$ branch point.
 Up to linear equivalence, this yields the above polynomial.
+For some further explicit computational results, note that the cases with $\Mon_{\overline{k}}(f) = 8T23, 12T124, 15T15, 16T1036, 20T265, 24T2668$ all feature in the classification of pairs of Kronecker conjugate polynomials of composition length $2$ achieved in \cite{Mul}, with the explicit polynomials being computed in Section 4 of that paper.

 Coincidentally, none of the polynomials $f$ corresponding to the groups in Table \ref{table:sporcases} can be defined over $\mathbb{Q}$ or even $\mathbb{R}$, which can most easily be seen from the fact that none of the arithmetic monodromy groups $A$ contain an element $x$ of the normalizer of a cyclic transitive subgroup $\langle\tau\rangle$ with $x\tau x^{-1}=\tau^{-1}$, something that would however be necessary for definability over $\mathbb{R}$ due to the action of complex conjugation on the inertia group at infinity, cf., e.g., \cite[Theorem I.10.3]{MM}.